 All incoming graduate students must take the Theory Placement Exam (TPE) prior to their first semester of matriculation in the Departments of Music.
-The TPE is a written harmony exam (see list of potential topics below).
-Typically, the TPE is always offered on the Saturday before classes start in a given semester, but for the fall 2020 semester this test will be administered online (due to the Coronavirus pandemic); please check back for our plans in semesters after fall 2020.
-If you are an incoming grad student reading this and have not received information on taking online music grad placement tests, please contact Christie Graham in the music office for more information.
+The TPE is a written harmony exam (see list of potential topics below) administered via Blackboard, our online course management system at CUA.
+You need to have your CUA email set up to take the tests.
+If you are an incoming music grad student reading this and have not received information on taking online music grad placement tests, please contact Dept Chair Dr. Stephen Gorbos (GORBOS@cua.edu) for more information.

-Starting fall 2020, all incoming transfer undergraduate music students will no longer take the TPE: transfer undergraduate music students should contact Christie Graham in the music office.
+Starting fall 2020, all incoming transfer undergraduate music students will no longer take the TPE: transfer undergraduate music students should contact the music office.

 The purpose of the TPE is to determine the prior theory background of incoming graduate students.
 The theory-composition faculty determines the placement of each student according to their performance on the TPE.
 All placement decisions made by the theory-composition faculty are final.